 Jeffrey has been married for 53 years to Dame Mary Archer DBE, who was until October 2012 chairman of Cambridge University Hospitals NHS Foundation Trust (incorporating Addenbrooke’s and the Rosie Hospitals).

-In January 2015 Mary was appointed by the Prime Minister as Chairman of the Science Museum Group.
+In January 2015 Mary was appointed the Chairperson of the Science Museum Group by the Prime Minister.
 They have two sons, William and James, three grandsons and two granddaughters, and divide their time between homes in London, Cambridge and Mallorca.

 While at Brasenose College Oxford, Jeffrey gained a Blue in Athletics, was President of the University Athletics Club, and went on to run the 100 yards in 9.6 seconds for Great Britain in 1966.